Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process

 \section{Applications: Infectious Diseases}

 Infectious diseases in a fixed geographic area are an ideal candidate for modelling with the Hawkes process.
-Typically, an immigrant event represents an individual contracting the disease from an exogenous source or from an individual in a different region, with offspring events representing the transmission between individuals within the region.
+Typically, an immigrant event represents an individual contracting the disease from an exogenous source or from an individual in a different region, whereas offspring events represent the transmission between individuals within the region.
 Due to the difficulties associated with identifying precise infection times for each individual case, as well as the administrative costs of disease notification systems, infectious diseases are often reported as aggregated weekly counts.

-Our first application is to replicate the analysis performed by \cite{chenEstimatingHawkesProcess2025} and \cite{cheyssonSpectralEstimationHawkes2022} on weekly measles counts across Tokyo, Japan, using our NN estimator.
-The results agree with the observed data and the PMMH estimates of the data.
+Our first application is to replicate the analysis performed by \cite{cheyssonSpectralEstimationHawkes2022} and \cite{chenEstimatingHawkesProcess2025} on weekly measles counts across Tokyo, Japan, using our NN estimator.
+The results are consistent with the observed data and the PMMH estimates.
 Since many infectious diseases exhibit seasonal fluctuations in infection rates due to temperature changes, we then use the NN method to estimate two separate Hawkes process models of Salmonella infections across the state of New South Wales (NSW), Australia, using time-varying background rates.
 This is a more sound approach to infectious disease modelling, with the NN estimator able to accurately capture the underlying seasonality.